Collegiate-Edu-Nation/easy-ftc/.github/CONTRIBUTING.md

 To format source files, you must also install

 - Node.js v20.18.1 (LTS)
+- nixfmt
-- nixfmt (optional as long as no nix files are modified)
+  - _Optional as long as no nix files are modified_

 Then